turboapps/docs/building/working_with_containers/containers.md

 Navigate to **Admin Settings**.
 Under **Shortcut Icon (.ico)** click **Choose File** to upload an icon file for the application.
 Click on the dropdown menu for **Categories** to assign the relevant categories for the application to appear in on the Turbo.net hub.

-Enable the application as **Official** to ensure it can be found in Turbo Launcher and when searching the Turbo.net Hub.
+Enable the application as **Official** to ensure it can be found in Turbo Launcher and from a search on the Turbo.net Hub.
 Click **Embeddable** to allow the run page to be embedded on websites and blogs.

 When complete.
 Click **Update**.